to give a title to : designate

 I hear this term used against the youth.
 The youth we have raised.
 How convenient, absolve yourself of involvement, push in the pin, and walk away.
 And even more often, I hear this term used against people who are fighting hard fights.
 The hardest fights.

 I grew up in Wyoming, where Matthew Shepard was murdered.
-I was twelve years old.
+I was twenty two years old.
 It took once.
 One story.
 Matthew Shepard paid the tuition for my equal rights education, and I thank him for that still today.
-To be human, is to be profoundly entitled to Equal Rights, in my worldview.
+To be human, is to be profoundly entitled to Equal Rights.

 And so we always dig into someone’s story.
 We want to explain why this happened, but sometimes we are looking for reassurance, and why it was not as bad as it seems, or that indeed, those decrying the hateful event are exaggerating.
 We will make any story, right over the top of the real story, in order to hold our fragile defenses firm.